 Expensive to manufacture and tricky to install, this "stone" roof is among the most expensive available.
 When properly installed and maintained, a slate roof can last for 75 years or more.

-Our roofers work throughout the Greater Baltimore area, including Rockville, Columbia, Baltimore, Glen Burnie, Ellicott City, Chevy Chase, Silver Spring, Pasadena, Hyattsville, Parkville and many parts of Maryland.
+Our roofers work throughout the Greater Baltimore area, including Rockville, Columbia, Monkton, Glen Burnie, Ellicott City, Chevy Chase, Silver Spring, Pasadena, Hyattsville, Parkville, and many parts of Maryland.
 Call us at 1-844-385-9634 today to schedule an appointment for a roofing cost estimate.

 our service area